Leeds Hearing & Sight Loss Service

 Another VI person wanted to learn meditation but was finding it hard to access a class.
 We arranged for a volunteer meditation teacher (accompanied by our Development Worker) to lead free personalised mindfulness sessions in her own living room.

-Afterwards she said “I feel like I’m floating and I felt much more comfortable meditating in my own home”.
+“I feel like I’m floating and I felt much more comfortable meditating in my own home”.

 Please get in touch to find out how we can support you to achieve your health and wellbeing goals – see our contact details below.